 Many members of the Biochemical Society, Staff and especially the Education Committee will miss Robert greatly.

-The student applicant ranked as top awardee each year will receive £500 on completion of their Summer Vacation Studentship and the submission of their report.
+The student applicant ranked as top awardee each year (based on their application score and post-Studentship report) will receive £500 on completion of their Summer Vacation Studentship and the submission of their report.